sporksmith/walking-onions-wip/other-proposals/xxx-wide-everything.md

           u16 max_len;
         }

+We allocate a new extension for use in the `ESTABLISH_RENDEZVOUS` cell, to indicate acceptance of wide `RENDEZVOUS2` cells.
+This extension contains:

+        struct wide_rend2_ok {
+          u16 max_len;
+        }

+(Note that `ESTABLISH_RENDEZVOUS` cells do not currently have a an extension mechanism.
+They should be extended to use the same extension format as `ESTABLISH_INTRO` cells, with extensions placed after the rendezvous cookie.)

 # Handling RELAY_EARLY

-The first fragment of each EXTEND cell should be tagged with RELAY_EARLY.
+The first fragment of each EXTEND cell should be tagged with `RELAY_EARLY`.
 The remaining fragments should not.
-Relays should accept EXTEND cells if and only if their _first_ fragment is tagged with `RELAY_EARLY`.
+Relays should accept `EXTEND` cells if and only if their _first_ fragment is tagged with `RELAY_EARLY`.

 > Rationale: We could allow any fragment to be tagged, but that would give
 > hostile guards an opportunity to move RELAY_EARLY tags around and build a
 > covert channel.
 But if we later move to a relay encryption method that
-> lets us authenticate RELAY_EARLY, we should require only that _any_
+> lets us authenticate RELAY_EARLY, we could then require only that _any_
 > fragment has RELAY_EARLY set.

 # Compatibility

 This proposal will require the allocation of a new 'Relay' protocol version, to indicate understanding of the RELAY_FRAGMENTED command.

-# Open questions

-What should be done with Stream IDs here?
-All of the types listed above take a "0" Stream ID.

-Should ESTABLISH_RENDEZVOUS cells have extensions to indicate that they understand wide RENDEZVOUS cells?